 ITCCCA North Distinguished Service Award – Established in 1992 to honor men and women who are neither coaches nor athletes but who have made a significant contribution to the sports of Track & Field and/or Cross Country in the State of Illinois.
 There is no minimum number of years of candidates each year.
 Candidates could include, but not be limited to: officials, reporters, athletic directors & physicians.

 ITCCCA Officers – The President & Vice President serve two-year terms, with the Vice-President serving as President Elect.

 Mid-East Cross Country Championships – Traditionally held in Kettering, Ohio, either 1 or 2 weeks after the IHSA State Cross Country Meet.
 This Meet features the finest senior boys and girls from Ohio, Indiana, Michigan, and Illinois.
 Selections will be based on results of the IHSA State Cross Country Meet.

-ITCCCA Fall Coaches Meeting – Traditionally held the first Wednesday of September.
+ITCCCA Fall Coaches Meeting – Traditionally held in September.